 A broken nose, once healed, isn’t as strong as a nose that’s never been broken, which means it is at increased risk of fracturing again if you experience a blow to the face.
 Take all precautions – for example, wear protective headgear while playing sports.

-Alternatives to nose surgery
+Alternatives to rhinoplasty

 Where to get help